ben-yeung/nft-vision-discord/README.md

   * Plans on including 7 day volume summary, 1 day change, etc
 * **/eth [amount]**
   * Get current ETH to USD conversion with an option for custom amounts.
-  * CoinGecko API
+  * CoinGecko API see below for more details.
 * **/gas**
   * Get current gas conditions (slow, market, and fast)
   * Etherscan Gas Tracker API
-* **/summary** [WIP]
+* **/summary**
-  * View a comprehensive summary of the currently monitored projects that includes current floor price and 24hr volume activity.
+  * View a comprehensive summary of the currently monitored collections.
+  * The amount of ETH after royalties is calculated given the current collection's floor price to quickly review costs/profits.
+* **/clear**
+  * Clears the list of monitored collections.
+Requires Administrator perms.
 * TBA ...

 ## 📸 Command Previews
 Previews are stored on imgur.
 [Visit imgur](https://imgur.com/a/ZXg0FPc)

 ## 🧰 Debugging / Notes
 * "collection-slug" refers to the unique identifier associated with the collection.
 Often found at the end of the collection link: https://opensea.io/collection/azuki => azuki